-Fortress Director of Federal Programs and Partnerships Andrea Schaumann gave a keynote address and presented the Cyber Security Woman Leader of the Year Award at the Cybersecurity Woman of the Year Gala Aug.
-9, 2022 in Las Vegas.
+Andrea Schaumann, Fortress’s director of federal programs and partnerships, gave a keynote address and presented the Cyber Security Woman Leader of the Year Award at the Cybersecurity Woman of the Year Gala Aug.
+9, 2022, in Las Vegas.

 “Events like that are really important because they highlight the outstanding achievements of women in our field,” said Schaumann.
 “There are very few women who are involved in the cyber field.”

-Three years ago, women represented only 14 percent of the cyber workforce, with only one percent in senior management positions.
-A more recent (ISC)2 Cybersecurity Workforce survey put the number at 24 percent.
+Three years ago, women represented only 14% of the cyber workforce, with only 1% in senior management positions.
+A more recent (ISC)2 Cybersecurity Workforce survey put the number at 24%.
 So while the numbers are growing, those are still staggeringly low numbers, especially when women make up about half of the rest of the workforce overall.

 Events like the Black Hat gala promote diversity but also show women that there are others like them who are thriving in this field and that there’s a place for them to be successful.
-The industry benefits from the introduction of diverse thoughts and ideas, new ways of approaching problems that it’s been grappeling with for some time.
+The industry benefits from the introduction of diverse thoughts and ideas — new ways of approaching problems that it’s been grappling with for some time.

 “The field itself is constantly changing,” said Schaumann.
 “It makes sense that the workforce and the people addressing these problems should be changing as well.”

-Schaumann considers herself lucky to work for a company like Fortress where there is significant female leadership and representation and strong advocacy for diversity coming from the top.
+Schaumann considers herself lucky to work for a company like Fortress Info Security where there is significant female leadership and representation and strong advocacy for diversity coming from the top.

-“It can’t just come from women in our field because statistically we’re such a small group that if we don’t have men who are established in this industry promoting for diversity, we’re not going to see the change that’s really necessary to make that shift,” she said.
+“It can’t just come from women in our field because statistically, we’re such a small group that if we don’t have men who are established in this industry promoting diversity, we’re not going to see the change that’s really necessary to make that shift,” she said.